Three Little Chickpeas

 Kale Beet Smoothie

-• Blackberry strawberry smoothie in a glass with two straws.
+• A dragon fruit mango smoothie in a glass with a straw.

-I hope you enjoy the strawberry, mango, and banana smoothie recipe.
-If you did feel free to rate and leave a comment.
+I hope you enjoy the smoothie recipe.
+If you did, feel free to rate it and leave a comment.

 Print